REGEN: Real-Time Photorealism Enhancement in Games via a Dual-Stage Generative Network Framework: Related Work

 Traditional unpaired Im2Im translation methods \cite{cyclegan, CUT, dclgan} have been extensively utilized in both simulators and games such as GTA V and have been proven to generate a significant number of artifacts \cite{Richter_2021}.
 The real-world datasets \cite{cityscapes, kitti} that are typically employed as the target domain for photorealism enhancement via unpaired Im2Im translation are challenging due to the different distribution between the game images and their frames.
 To illustrate, having a real-world dataset captured in a geographic domain with trees as the most dominant object at the top of the frames \cite{cityscapes} has been proven to result in the generation of non-realistic objects, such as trees in the sky, on the photorealism-enhanced images \cite{Richter_2021}.

 To overcome the issues of traditional unpaired Im2Im translation methods, recent works started to inject additional information \cite{brehm2021semanticallyconsistentimagetoimagetranslation, 9644765}, namely semantic segmentation information, to guide the translation process into more robust results that preserve the semantic content of the initial rendered image.
-Most recent advances in Im2Im translation for computer graphics started to employ additional information generated by the game engine to achieve robustness in various Im2Im translation tasks, including photorealism enhancement \cite{Richter_2021} and style transfer \cite{10458434, ioannou2023neural} in games.
+Most recent advances in Im2Im translation, as well as diffusion models, for computer graphics started to employ additional information generated by the game engine to achieve robustness in various Im2Im translation tasks, including photorealism enhancement \cite{Richter_2021, nvidia2025cosmostransfer1conditionalworldgeneration} and style transfer \cite{10458434} in games.
 This information, typically referred to as G-Buffers, is generated through deferred rendering and provides information about scene depth, geometry (e.g., normals), and material properties (e.g., metallic, base color, and roughness) of the virtual objects.
 As a result, these approaches have illustrated results that can preserve the overall semantic structure and content of the scene in addition to the material properties, such as color, of the objects.
-Moreover, considering that most of the G-Buffers (e.g., base color, metallic, and specular) are view and sequence-independent, these methods can maintain temporal consistency, which is important in time-sequential data such as videos and games.
+Moreover, considering that most of the G-Buffers (e.g., base color, metallic, and specular) are view and sequence-independent, these methods can maintain temporal consistency, which is important in time-sequential data such as videos, games, and simulations.

-Despite significant research in both paired and unpaired Im2Im translation for deep learning research and games, to date, none of the approaches has reached a commercial video game.
-These methods are typically categorized into two categories.
-The ones that can achieve fast inference time but are more prone to visual errors, and the methods that can achieve robust results but cannot reach real-time performance.
-While in deep-learning research, achieving fast inference time to generate photorealism-enhanced synthetic datasets is not required, games must achieve both factors in order to reach a point that can be applied in commercial video games.
+Despite significant research in both paired and unpaired Im2Im translation for deep learning research and games, to date, none of the approaches has been integrated into real-time rendering pipelines for research (e.g., simulators) or video games.
+These methods fail to meet the dual requirement of semantic and temporal consistency in real-time environments and are typically categorized into two categories: the ones that can achieve fast inference time but are more prone to visual errors, and those that can achieve robust visual results but cannot reach real-time performance.